This is a writeup for the retired Hack The Box Shocker machine.

 lxc exec pwnage /bin/sh

-Inside the root shell, we run
+Inside the root shell, run the following to find the root flag.

 ls /mnt/root/root